material-motion/material-motion/specifications/interactions/transitions/platform/ios/TransitionController.md

 ## Overview

-The `TransitionController` is the bridge between the platform's transitioning architecture and the `TransitionDirector` type.
-Note that a `TransitionController` can make use of a `TransitionRunner`, an object that handles the director and the scheduler, to just focus on the the platform's transitioning API.
-This document assumes no such object is being used.
+A `TransitionController` is the bridge between the platform's transitioning architecture and a `TransitionDirector`.

 ## MVP